valtyr/midiator/README.md

 $ midiator
 ```

-Midiator provides you with an ID which your friend can use to join your session.
+Midiator provides you and your partner with IDs that you can use to join each other's sessions.
+Usage is as simple as typing in each other's IDs and starting to play!
-You then choose your MIDI devices and type in your friend's code.